Near Elk Park in Avery County, North Carolina — The American South (South Atlantic)

 Location.
 36° 9.12′ N, 81° 57.819′ W. Marker is near Elk Park, North Carolina, in Avery County.
 Marker is at the intersection of U.S. 19E and Elk Park Highway (North Carolina Highway 194) on U.S. 19E.
 Touch for map.
 Marker is in this post office area: Elk Park NC 28622, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Cranberry Iron Mine (within shouting distance of this marker); Lees-McRae College (approx. 5 miles away); Shepherd M. Dugger (approx. 5 miles away); Banner Elk (approx. 5.2 miles away); Overmountain Men (approx. 5.4 miles away); Yellow Mountain Road (approx. 6.7 miles away); A Woman of War (approx. 7˝ miles away); Asa Gray (approx. 8 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Cranberry Iron Mine (within shouting distance of this marker); Lees-McRae College (approx. 5 miles away); Shepherd M. Dugger (approx. 5 miles away); Banner Elk (approx. 5.2 miles away); Overmountain Men (approx. First Night's Encampment (approx. 6˝ miles away in Tennessee); Peg Leg Iron Ore Mine (approx. 6.7 miles away in Tennessee); Yellow Mountain Road (approx. 6.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 24, 2011, by PaulwC3 of Northern, Virginia.
-This page has been viewed 686 times since then and 11 times this year.
+This page was last revised on January 28, 2021.
+It was originally submitted on July 24, 2011, by PaulwC3 of Northern, Virginia.
+This page has been viewed 976 times since then and 97 times this year.
 Photos: 1, 2. submitted on July 24, 2011, by PaulwC3 of Northern, Virginia.

 Editor’s want-list for this marker.
 Photos of modern day views of the Cranberry Mines • Can you help?